couchdeveloper/RXPromise/README.md

     [self doSomethingAsync].thenOn(dispatch_queue, success_block, error_block);

 The dispatch queue `dispatch_queue` specifies where the handler block will be executed.
 The queue *can* be a *serial* or a *concurrent* dispatch queue.
-When it is a serial queue, the handler block will automatically ensure thread-safety when *all* accesses to this shared resource will be exeuted using that queue.
+When it is a serial queue, the handler block will automatically ensure thread-safety when *all* accesses to this shared resource will be executed using that queue.
 This *MUST* also include all accesses which are not performed from within promise handlers.

 **Note:**